funcompbio/practical4/practical4.md

-for instance, in 1988 of the failed mission to Mars by the [Phobos 1](https://en.wikipedia.org/wiki/Phobos_1) space probe, which lost communication with ground control by a missing hyphen (`-`) in one of the commands that was unintentionally left out by a technician.
+for instance, in 1988 of the failed mission to Mars by the [Phobos 1](https://en.wikipedia.org/wiki/Phobos_1) space probe, which lost communication with ground control by a missing hyphen (`-`) in one of the commands that was unintentionally left out by a technician (remember this guy next time you think you had a bad day in front of the computer).

 Debugging can be time consuming but the more you debug, the faster you do it.
-It is a detective kind of task.
-Here we illustrate how to do start debugging your Python programs.
+It is a kind of detective task, so pay attention to the clues that Python will give you when printing error messages, **read them carefully**.
+Here we illustrate how to start debugging your Python programs.

+## A straightforward syntax error

 Let's say that in the first line of the `add.py` Python program we forget closing the double quotes of the character string: